NIEHS/PCOR_bookdown_tools/README.md

 ## Use

-The following code installs the `R` packages required to run all of the code examples within the book:
+The following code installs the `R` packages used in the example code:

 ```{r}
 install.packages(